-4. the date and time of the observation or
+4. The date and time of the observation or disclosure.

-6. the name of the person to whom the concern
+6. The name of the person to whom the concern was reported.

-7. the names of any other person present at the
+7. The names of any other person present at the time.

 Where a child shows signs and symptoms of 'failure to thrive' or neglect, the appropriate referrals will be made.

 In all cases the guidance set out by the ‘South West Safeguarding and Child Protection Group Referral Flowchart’ will be followed

 At Brambles Outdoor Nursery Group we ensure that all parents know how to complain about staff or volunteers within the setting, which may include an allegation of abuse.
 The procedures are displayed on the Information Board in the main entrance.
 We follow the guidance of the Local Safeguarding Children’s Board (LSCB) when investigating any complaint that a member of staff or volunteer has abused a child.
 In all cases, the setting will not investigate but will refer the case to the local designated safety officer via Social Services.

 We follow all the disclosure and recording procedures when investigating an allegation that a member of staff or volunteer has abused a child as if it were an allegation of abuse by any other person.
 It is our duty to inform Ofsted of any allegations of serious harm or abuse by any person working at or looking after children at Brambles pre-school (whether the allegation relates to harm or abuse committed on the premises or elsewhere), or any other abuse which is alleged to have taken place on the premises, and of the action taken in respect of these allegations.